 Before applying a new coat of stain, you need to remove any existing paint or sealants from the surface of the wood.
 Use a solvent to make removal of old spots of paint and glue easier and ease them off with a chisel or putty knife.
 Once you have cleaned the surface, remove any nicks or other damage that result from normal workbench usage, with a belt sander.

 Step 2 - Paint or Stain

-Apply 2 thin, even coats of your chosen paint or wood stain making sure that you leave the first coat to dry completely before applying the second.
+Apply two thin, even coats of your chosen paint or wood stain making sure to leave the first coat to dry completely before applying the second.

 Step 3 - Seal and Finish